benthevining/BenBot/tests/README.md

 ### Options

 * `LIBCHESS_TESTS`: this directory is not entered by CMake unless this option is on.
 Defaults to off unless `libchess` is the top-level CMake project.
+* `PERFT_DEPTH`: an integer value that controls the maximum depth that the `run_perft` script will run up to.
+Larger values exponentially increase running time, but provide better test coverage.

 ### Targets